 What's the best way to accept or reject a job offer?
 What type of job offer letter will you receive if you are offered a job?
 How do you say thank you for a job offer?

-Review these job offer letter samples that apply to a number of circumstances.
-Also read below for tips on how to write professional and appropriate acceptance and rejection letters.
+The way that a company treats its candidate matters to the company’s overall image.
 Sending rejection letters to candidates who weren't chosen for the job promotes goodwill and helps to solidify the company's reputation for caring about the people they interact with and for treating them well.

 Of course, employers also send job offer letters as well.
 These often include information about the start date, the salary, and benefits.
 Sometimes a letter will also include a request for written confirmation of acceptance of the offer.

 Below is a list of sample letters rejecting candidates for jobs and interviews, as well as letters offering candidates jobs.
 These will give you a sense of the kinds of responses you might get when applying for jobs.

 Keep in mind, however, that not all companies will send you a rejection letter.
 So, you may wish to follow up with an employer if you have not heard back about a job after a reasonable time.

 If you receive a job offer and decide to take it, you will need to respond with a letter accepting the job.
 A job offer acceptance letter is a critical step that indicates that you've accepted the offer as presented to you.

 - Keep It Brief.
 You do not need to write a long letter.
 Keep your letter brief and to the point.

 - Express Appreciation.
 A job acceptance letter allows you to show your appreciation for the offer, as well as your excitement about the job.
 By stating your appreciation, you will start the job off on the right foot.